schroedifer/CircuitPython-MuteButton/README.md

 1. Application hot-key pusher
 2. System level microphone toggle

-The project originally started as just a way to select a specific chat application, and push it's microphone hotkey, but evolved to instead utilize a system level control over the microphone.
+The project originally started as just a way to select a specific chat application, and push its specific microphone hotkey, but evolved to instead utilize a system level control over the microphone.

 ## Compatibility